Mr-Fahad-Rajput/Mr-Fahad-Rajput/README.md

 #### Current Role

-Currently, I'm working at an Australian startup as a CTO, where I have designed multiple systems and take care of monitoring, DevOps, frontend, backend, and everything in between.
+Currently, I'm working at an Australian startup as a CTO, where I have designed multiple systems and take care of Monitoring, DevOps, Frontend, Backend, CRM, Analytics and everything in between.

 ## 🛠️ Technologies & Tools